kartograph/kartograph.org/docs/kartograph.js/symbols.md

 title: Kartograph.js Docs — Symbol Maps
 ---

+*This documentation is work in progress.
+If you want to help improving it, you're invited to [fork it on Github](https://github.com/kartograph/kartograph.org/blob/master/docs/kartograph.js/symbols.md).*

 # Symbol Maps

 You can add symbols to a map using the ``map.addSymbols`` function.
 You need to provide a config dictionary filled with at least the following properties: